Torvaney/ggsoccer/README.md

 #### Custom data

 To plot data for a dataset not provided, ggsoccer just requires a pitch specification.
-This is a list containing the required pitch dimensions:
+This is a list containing the required pitch dimensions like so:

 ``` r
 pitch_custom <- list(